-- Employees must have a personal bushfire action plan that is approved in advance by their People Leader.
+- 1. Employees must have a personal bushfire action plan that is approved in advance by their People Leader.
 A personal bushfire action plan identifies what an employee will do on a declared fire danger day.
-If an employee indicates on their personal bushfire action plan that they intend to take leave on a declared fire danger day it is expected that they will do so. - Employees who do not want to travel through, or into, a bushfire zone may work from home on a declared fire danger day.
-This option is not available to an employee who wants to stay and monitor or defend their property (refer to 3.5.1 above).
-Employees must complete a Working from Home Agreement before undertaking any work from home and have it approved by their People Leader.
-This ensures that appropriate WHS requirements are in place. - 3.
+If an employee indicates on their personal bushfire action plan that they intend to take leave on a declared fire danger day it is expected that they will do so. - 2.
+Employees who do not want to travel through, or into, a bushfire zone may work from home on a declared fire danger day.
+This option is not available to an employee who wants to stay and monitor or defend their property (refer to 3.7.1 above).
+Employees must complete a Working from Home Agreement before undertaking work from home and have it approved by their People Leader.
+This ensures that WHS requirements are in place. - 3.
 Where a workplace is not available due to fire risk, Council will attempt to relocate employees to a suitable workplace where they can continue their normal duties.
-This may include the use of temporary office space or working from home (refer to 3.5.2 above). - 4.
-Where Council cannot provide a suitable workplace from which employees can perform their normal duties, and working from home arrangements have not been approved, Council may redirect employees to undertake other suitable alternative duties (including training) in order for Council to continue to provide services. - 5.
-Where Council is unable to identify other suitable alternative duties due to fire risk (refer to 3.5.3 and 3.5.4 above), employees may be stood down for one day with pay.
-The standing down of employees with pay will be subject to employees being in a state of readiness to return to normal duties or other duties (refer to 3.5.4 above) when directed. - 6.
-If consecutive fire danger days are declared and Council is unable to identify suitable alternative work arrangements due to fire risk (refer to 3.5.3 and 3.5.4 above), employees may be stood down without pay for any period in excess of one day.
-In any such instance employees may choose to take leave entitlements and remain at home where there will be no requirement to be in a state of readiness to return to duty on that day.
+This may include the use of temporary office space or working from home (refer to 3.7.2 above).

+- 4. Where Council cannot provide a suitable workplace from which employees can perform their normal duties, and working from home arrangements have not been approved, Council may redirect employees to undertake other suitable alternative duties (including training) in order for Council to continue to provide services. - 5.
+Where Council is unable to identify other suitable alternative duties due to fire risk (refer to 3.7.3 and 3.7.4 above), employees may be stood down for one day with pay.
+The standing down of employees with pay will be subject to employees being in a state of readiness to return to normal duties or other duties (refer to 3.7.3 above) when directed.
+It is agreed that where employees are stood down as a result in the fire danger rating that occurs during a day this will also be with pay. - 6.
+If consecutive fire danger days are declared and Council is unable to identify suitable alternative work arrangements due to fire risk (refer to 3.7.3 and 3.7.4 above) employees may be stood down without pay for any period in excess of one day.
+In any such instance, employees may choose to take leave entitlements and remain at home where there will be no requirement to be in a state of readiness to return to duty on that day.

-This Clause does not apply where a work location is threatened or affected by an emergency situation.
+This Clause does not apply where a work location is being threatened or affected by an emergency situation.

-3.6 EMPLOYEE DEVELOPMENT
+3.8 EMPLOYEE DEVELOPMENT